-- Theme 2 "Enhancing sustainable and resilient environments". - Objective 5: Protect important environmental assets - Objective 7: Build resilient places and communities. - Theme 4: "Planning for fit for purpose housing and services". - Objective 17: "Plan for a supply of housing in appropriate locations". - o Objective 19 "Manage Rural Living".
+- Theme 2 "Enhancing sustainable and resilient environments". - Objective 5: Protect important environmental assets - Objective 7: Build resilient places and communities. - Theme 4: "Planning for fit for purpose housing and services". - Objective 17: "Plan for a supply of housing in appropriate locations". - Objective 19 "Manage Rural Living".

-Based on its assessment of the planning proposal and the Flood Impact Risk Assessment report prepared in support of the proposal (Attachment EC - FIRA), and after considering advice from relevant agencies responsible for consideration of flooding and emergency responses (Attachments F&G - SES and Attachments H& I - DCCEEW) the Department does not consider that the Brisbane Grove area of Goulburn is suitable for residential development due to the high risk that the site will become isolated due to flooding of Braidwood Road during events rarer than a 5% Annual Exceedance Probability (AEP) flood event.
-The road is flooded for approximately 23 hours during the 1% AEP and 38 hours for the Probable Maximum Flood (PMF) event.
+Based on its assessment of the planning proposal and Flood Impact Risk Assessment report prepared in support of the proposal (Attachment EC - FIRA), and after considering advice from relevant agencies (Attachment F&G - SES and Attachment H - DCCEEW) the Department does not consider that the Brisbane Grove area of Goulburn is suitable for residential development due to the high risk that the site will become isolated due to flooding of Braidwood Road during events rarer than a 5% Annual Exceedance Probability (AEP) flood event.
+The road is flooded for approximately 23 hours during the 1% AEP and 38 hours up to the Probable Maximum Flood (PMF) event.

 The Department acknowledges that the site is identified as a large lot residential "Opportunity Site" in Council's Urban and Fringe Housing Strategy (Council's Housing Strategy) which was endorsed by the Department in 2020.
 However, Council's Housing Strategy identifies that the Brisbane Grove precinct has a significant proportion of land that is potentially flood affected and that additional flood prone land may exist beyond Council's current flood study which may impact access.
-The Department's endorsement (Attachment EB) of Council's Housing Strategy was subject to detailed assessment of the constraints on housing opportunity sites identified in the Strategy through the planning proposal process.
-As such, flooding was not fully assessed in the strategy and detailed consideration was left to the Planning Proposal stage.
-It must also be stated that State flood policy has changed since endorsement of the strategy, including in response to the 2022 independent flood inquiry.
+The Department's endorsement (Attachment EB) of Council's Housing Strategy was subject to a high level assessment of the constraints on housing opportunity sites identified in the Strategy through the planning proposal process.
+As such, flooding was not fully assessed in the strategy including the 2022 independent flood inquiry, with further assessment and associated justification required to be provided at the rezoning stage.